 The work of two visual artists, Laura Lee Bradshaw and Jody Gerber, will be shown during the month of March at Gallery East.
-The exhibition, entitled Quiet Spaces, will feature Bradshaw and Gerber’s paintings, drawings, and sculpture from February 28 through March 31 in the gallery which is located in the Central Instruction Building on the campus of Utah State University Eastern.
+The exhibition, entitled Quiet Spaces, will feature Bradshaw and Gerber’s paintings, drawings and sculpture from February 28 through March 31 in the gallery located in the Central Instruction Building on the campus of Utah State University Eastern.

 Laura Lee Stay Bradshaw specializes in figurative sculpture.
-She holds a Master of Fine Arts Degree from Brigham Young University.
-She lives in Saratoga Springs, Utah.
+She holds a Master of Fine Arts degree from Brigham Young University and lives in Saratoga Springs, Utah.

 Themes of celebration and joy run through her work.
 Her sculptures enhance space, i.e., gardens, public plazas, and water features.
 Making the world a more beautiful place to live is her goal.
 Notable works include a sculpture of Martha Hughes Cannon, an eight-foot bronze monument at the Utah State Capitol; Celebration of Healing, an eighteen-foot bronze in Monroe, Louisiana; and portrait busts of Presidents Gordon B. Hinckley and Howard W. Hunter in the Conference Center at Temple Square in Salt Lake City, Utah.

 “My work originates from my being human; I enjoy making art that represents the human condition and tells a story about humanity,” she says.
 Bradshaw works directly from live models and takes all of her reference from the figure.
 She alters proportions or exaggerates gestures as she is inspired from the model’s body and pose.
 “During the creative process I work half of the time with a model and the other half is working in solitude.
 Usually, I chose to impose some kind of universal theme such as celebration, human dignity, or passage of time.
 The content is never defined in the beginning; often the direction is discovered during the process.”